 Herbal and Natural Medicine, Plus Some Regular First Aid

 Disclaimer: This is NOT a substitute for a doctor's care and should be used under medical supervision.
 Do not use anything from this page as a substitute for vaccinations, antibiotics or other conventional treatments.
 Discuss potential treatments from this page with an M.D. before you try anything.
-I am not a doctor.
+I am not a doctor, just studying to become one.
 Herbal medicine can hurt or kill you.
 I am not responsible for the consequences of your actions should you choose to try something from this page.
+This page is not an excuse to antagonize or ignore your doctor.
+If you refuse to vaccinate your kids, you won't have much luck with herbs anyway because herbal medicine also relies on science and doesn't work without it.

 Always do a spot test of an unfamiliar herbal medicine by applying it topically, mixed with water, on the inner wrist and waiting for a response for 1 day before taking it internally.
 Then, take 1 sip of said medicine and wait half a day to see if there is any adverse reaction.
 Herbal medicines and herbs are not regulated by the FDA.
 Do not buy any herb or supplement from a source you are unfamiliar with because there's no telling what's in there.
 In my experience these brands are okay (I'm not being paid to say this): Solaray, Planetary Herbals, Living Earth Herbs, Doctor's Best, Frontier, Penzey's, Gaia.
 Herbal tea companies are subject to FDA regulations and therefore the quality is usually better.
 And the fresher the herb, the better.
 Home-grown will always be infinitely more effective than storebought, especially if the herbs are used fresh instead of dried.
 Grow your own herbs if you possibly can.
 The highest quality herbs are grown in real dirt, not potting soil, so try to find an allotment or plot to grow them on or at the very least ask a friend with land for some dirt to put in your containers.
+You can mix regular dirt with potting soil in a 50:50 ratio to balance out nutrition and drainage; I add a good handful of granular organic fertilizer when mixing it all up.
 I like Renee's Garden for my herb seeds but herb plants are easier to transplant/grow.

 I recommend you start by taking the American Red Cross's First Aid and CPR Certification Course.
 You can buy this for about $70 (currently these classes seem to be accessible online - 4/4/20) and it looks great on a resume.
 Honestly, if you don't know how to disinfect a cut or the difference between cleaning and sterilizing, you shouldn't be practicing herbal medicine, let alone any medicine.
 Learn the basics.